LiamKinghouser/AutoCodeVerify/README.md

 # AutoCodeVerify

+**Chrome extension**

+- Scans new emails for verification codes
+- Posts them in the extension's popup
+- User is then able to copy codes from the popup
-Chrome extension that scans new emails for verification codes and posts them in the extension's popup, where the user is then able to copy the code and enter it into the verification form.
+- They are then able to paste the code into the verification form